pato014/Feedbacks-App-For-GAU/README.md

 # Run & Build

-For first time only use --build flag
+For first run only use --build flag, after that only `docker compose up `

 ```sh
  docker compose up --build